clevelandmusicco/HothouseExamples/README.md

 # JTAG/SWD
 make program
 ```

+Your new effect will also be automatically recognized by the `build_examples.py` helper script, and will be built along with all the other examples when running the script.

 > [!TIP]
 > The `create_new_proj.py` script copies a template project while replacing some string tokens along the way.
 The template project is in `resources/_template` and can be modified / extended to your liking.